 How to install WordPress on your hosting

-WordPress is a widely-used, open-source content management system (CMS) known for its user-friendliness and flexibility.
-It enables individuals and businesses to create and manage websites, blogs, and online content with ease.
+WordPress is such an incredibly popular, absolutely free content management system (CMS) that is pretty much simple to use and very flexible.
+It allows individuals and organizations to create and manage websites, blogs, and other kind of websites with ease.

 Installation using Softaculous